Free subexponentiality: Relationship between Cauchy and Voiculescu transforms

-For all three theorems, first assume the statement~\eqref{Cauchy remainder} that $\Im r_G(iy)$ is regularly varying of index $-(\alpha-p)$.
-Then, from the already proven lower bounds in~\eqref{rg-rphi}--\eqref{rerg-rphi-0}, we have the asymptotic lower bounds for $r_G(z)$, $\Re r_G(iy)$ and $\Im r_G(iy)$ under the setup of each of the three theorems.
-They translate to the asymptotic lower bounds for the function $H_\mu$, as required by the hypotheses~\eqref{R2} and~\eqref{R3}.
-The asymptotic upper bound in~\eqref{R2} holds, as the remainder term in Taylor series expansion of $H$ satisfies $r_H\ll1$.
-For Theorem~\ref{thm: error equiv-0}, we have $p=0$ and we need to check the extra condition~\eqref{R4prime}, which follows from the already proven asymptotic equivalences~\eqref{imrg-rphi-0} and~\eqref{rerg-rphi-0}.
-Thus, for each of Theorems~\ref{thm: error equiv}--\ref{thm: error equiv-0}, $H_\mu$ belongs to $\mathcal R_{p,0}$.
+For all three theorems, first assume statement (\hyperlink{Cauchyremainder}{ii}) that $\Im r_G(iy)$ is regularly varying of index $-(\alpha-p)$.
+Then, from the already proven lower bounds in \eqref{rg-rphi}--\eqref {rerg-rphi-0}, we have the asymptotic lower bounds for $r_G(z)$, $\Re r_G(iy)$ and $\Im r_G(iy)$ under the setup of each of the three theorems.
+They translate to the asymptotic lower bounds for the function $H_\mu$, as required by the hypotheses (\hyperlink{R2}{R2}) and (\hyperlink{R3}{R3}).
+The asymptotic upper bound in (\hyperlink{R2}{R2}) holds, as the remainder term in Taylor series expansion of $H$ satisfies $r_H\ll1$.
+For Theorem~\ref{thmerrorequiv-0}, we have $p=0$, and we need to check the extra condition (\hyperlink{R4prime}{R4$'$}), which follows from the already proven asymptotic equivalences \eqref{imrg-rphi-0} and \eqref {rerg-rphi-0}.
+Thus, for each of Theorems~\ref{thmerrorequiv}--\ref {thmerrorequiv-0}, $H_\mu$ belongs to $\mathcal R_{p,0}$.